jabostian/Adventures/TensorFlow/gpu_build_install.md

    - ```sudo apt upgrade bazel```
 - Install TensorFlow Python dependencies
    - I use Anaconda for this.
-It's an easier way to manage the configuration of prereq-ed packages, but it requires running from a named environment.
+It's an easier way to manage the configuration of prereq-ed
+   packaWARNING: The following configs were expanded more than once: [cuda].
+For repeatable flags, repeats are counted twice and may lead to unexpected behavior.ges, but it requires running from a named environment.
 Still an easier way to manage things.
       - ```conda create --name tf python numpy pip wheel```
       - ```source activate tf```